Reloaded-Project/Reloaded-III/docs/Code-Guidelines/Hardware-Requirements.md

 !!! tip "Large Address Aware a.k.a.
 '4GB Patch'"

     Many games can be patched to extend memory to 4GiB.<br/>
-    Reloaded3 will offer this, but this is not always guaranteed to work.
+    Reloaded3 will offer this, but it's not always guaranteed every game will work.

 But guess what... ***it's not even 1.5GiB***.<br/>
 ***We have even less memory.***